dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 ## Summary

-In this blog post, we present a fast, efficient way to facilitate point queries on large parquet-based tables consisting of millions of files.
+In this blog post, we present an fast, efficient way to accelerate point queries on large Parquet-based tables consisting of millions of files.
 By utilizing aligned arrays of Cuckoo Filters, we aim to identify files that likely have the data you're looking for, using only two read operations, while keeping all your index data on disk.

 Depending on the latency of the underlying storage layer, we are able to identify relevant data files in milliseconds, enabling a query engine to only consider a small fraction of the original data, speeding up needle-in-a-haystack queries by orders of magnitudes.

-We provide an experimental implementation to validate our approach, and run benchmarks on artificial datasetes of various sizes and configurations.
+We validate our approach with an experimental implementation, and benchmarks on artificial datasets of various sizes and configurations.

 ## Motivation

-Table formats like [Delta Lake][delta-lake] or [Apache Iceberg][apache-iceberg] provide efficient storage for large amounts of data leveraging columnar file formats like [parquet][parquet], and are optimized for analytical queries and batch-processing of data.
+Table formats like [Delta Lake][delta-lake] or [Apache Iceberg][apache-iceberg] provide efficient storage for large amounts of data leveraging columnar file formats like [Parquet][parquet], and are optimized for analytical queries and batch-processing of data.

 Due to efficient compression techniques, storing data in a columnar format can